-Individuals with autism have very specific needs and can experience a number of related conditions.
-That’s why Consensus has specific services to support people with autism, including those who have Asperger Syndrome.
+Autistic people have very specific needs and can experience a number of related conditions.
+That’s why Consensus has specific services to support autistic people and the individual challenges they may have.
 We use research and best practice to inform the design of living environments to ensure sensory needs are met.
 Every aspect is carefully considered, from the location and design of the building, to the interior decoration and furnishings.

-Compatibility is a key issue when we’re supporting individuals with autism as a person may demonstrate behaviours that others might find challenging.
+Compatibility is a key issue when we’re supporting autistic people, as individuals may also demonstrate behaviours that others might find challenging.
 We minutely work through how each individual in a service will respond to a potential new person moving in, and how a new person will react to them.

 We also take into account the routines and activities which take place at the service.
 These will reflect the challenges and needs of those who live there, particularly around sensory-perceptual issues, communication, socialisation and flexibility of thought and behaviour.

-Colleagues working in these specialist services are specially trained to support people with autism and they keep their skills up-to-date with ongoing education and training from our specialist Autism Consultant, Dr Mags.
-This is vital, as a range of strategies and approaches – from cognitive behavioural therapy to specialist autism-related techniques – are needed to support different individuals.
+Colleagues working in these specialist services are specially trained to support autistic people and they keep their skills up-to-date with ongoing education and training.
+This is vital, as a range of strategies and approaches – from cognitive behavioural therapy to specialist autism-related techniques – are needed to support individualised needs.

 Kelly’s Inspiring Story with PWS

 Kelly has autism as well as Prader-Willi Syndrome (PWS) and is supported at Parvale House in Kettering.
 Find out how Kelly has overcome many challenges since moving into Parvale and how she continues to build upon her self-esteem and overall quality of life, she even has paid work as one of Consensus’ Quality Checkers!